material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 6: Performers execute plans

 Performers can execute their plans in countless ways.
-Let's focus on two of them.
+At a high level there are two categories of performer:

 **Manual execution**

-Performers will be notified each time the system will draw a new frame by the scheduler's `update` event.
-The performer is expected to calculate and set its target's next state on each update event.
+Manual execution performers are notified each time the system will draw a new frame.
+The performer is expected to calculate and set its target's next state each time this notification is received.

 **Delegated execution**

-An performer could also delegate its work to a platform-native API, like Web Animations or  CoreAnimation.
-The performer would be responsible for informing the scheduler of two things: when delegated execution will start, and when delegated execution has ended.
+Delegated execution performers delegate their work to external systems, like Web Animations or  CoreAnimation.
+Such a performer is responsible for informing the scheduler of two things: when delegated execution will start, and when delegated execution has ended.

 <!--